 We decided to head out of the marina and off to ‘Dragonera’ to see if we could find somewhere to beach the boat, have lunch and look for dolphins and go swimming.
 We had no way of navigating other than a vague knowledge we needed to “turn right” once we got out of the port.

-We find something really magical about being out on the water, particularly on days like this and we were all full of excitement as we cruised out of the harbour towards the open sea of the Med, the sun glistening on the bright blue water, the cooling sea breeze in our faces – and Emma and Luke already scanning the horizon for any signs of the much promised (in all the boat hire leaflets) but elusive dolphins.
+We absolutely love being out on the water, particularly on days like this and we were all full of excitement as we cruised out of the harbour towards the open sea of the Med, the sun glistening on the bright blue water, the cooling sea breeze in our faces – and Emma and Luke already scanning the horizon for any signs of the much promised (in all the boat hire leaflets) but elusive dolphins.

 Things took a slight turn though as we rounded the harbour wall out in to the open waters of the Med, soon to discover the water getting somewhat rougher than we’d bargained for.

-The waves were high enough to form significant white crests and instantly started throwing the boat all over the place.
-The hopes of opening up the throttle and speeding off to a secluded beach quickly disappeared and I had to slow it right down to a crawl to avoid us all being thrown overboard!
+The waves were high enough to start throwing the boat all over the place.
+The hopes of opening up the throttle and speeding off to a secluded beach quickly disappeared and we had to slow it right down to a crawl to avoid us all being thrown overboard!

-We used to own a boat and I’m a trained motorboat skipper (albeit several years ago now) so I had the advantage of knowing how to handle these conditions; I had experience of them before – and also knew that a boat of this nature can withstand way worse conditions than these so, although it made me feel a bit nervous, I wasn’t overly worried.
+Luckily I had experience of boating before and knew how to handle the conditions; I also knew that a boat of this nature can withstand way worse conditions than these so, although it made me feel a bit nervous, I wasn’t overly worried.

 However, I was also aware that we had zero navigation equipment, no real idea where we were going, no idea where we actually were, no VHF radio and no idea how to summon help if we needed it.
 Furthermore, no-one (either at home or in Mallorca) knew where we were or when we were expected back.